 • Provide essential internal leadership activities (human resources, financial oversight, program administration, and organizational planning).

-• Manage information management and transfer among staff with related internal (Board of Directors and committees) communications and external messaging.
+• Assist with information management and transfer among staff with related internal (Board of Directors and committees) and external messaging.

 • Partner with staff and board in budgeting and financial duties.

 • Identify best practices and improve internal systems with an emphasis on future needs and budget realities.